 Kelly was born in the town of Beveridge in the British colony of Victoria to an Irish convict from County Tipperary and an Australian mother with Irish parentage.
 When Kelly was 12, his father died after a six-month stint in prison for unlawful possession of a bullock hide.
 After being indicted for the attempted murder of a police officer at his family's home in 1878, policemen and native trackers scoured the bush for Kelly and those accused with him.
 After he, his brother, and two associates fatally shot three policemen, the Government of Victoria proclaimed them as outlaws.
 During the remainder of "The Kelly Outbreak", Kelly and his associates committed numerous armed robberies and fatally shot Aaron Sherritt, a known police informant.
 A final violent confrontation between the Kelly Gang and the Victoria Police took place at Glenrowan on 28 June 1880.

+Family background and early life.
+How to Identify Bias.
 When reporter John Stossel announced in 2009 that he was leaving ABC for Fox News, some readers complained about his “bias.”

+Obama and Congressional Democrats, affirming the central legislative achievement of Mr. Obama’s presidency.
+Supreme Court upholds Obama’s health-care law.
 The decision keeps in place the largest new social program in a generation, a major overhaul of the health-care system that could extend coverage to about 30 million Americans.

+Emotions high after Supreme Court upholds health care law.
 NEW: Mitt Romney's campaign raises $3.2 million in hours after the rulingPresident Barack Obama calls the ruling a victory for the American peopleThe Supreme Court finds the "individual mandate" is constitutional as a taxThe 2010 Affordable Care Act is the signature legislation of the Obama presidency Washington (CNN) -- The U.S.